-3.17 The changes allowed by the 2012 Act covered charges made against empty property and second homes.
+3.18 The changes allowed by the 2012 Act covered charges made against empty property and second homes.
 In broad terms this removed the exempt classifications A and C and allowed Councils to define their own level of discounts re-categorising them as discounts C and D. The Regulations also allowed Councils to apply a premium on properties that had been empty for more than two years with the maximum premium being 50% on top of the 100% Council Tax already levied.
+These powers have now been extended by the Rating (Property in Common Occupation) and Council Tax (Empty

-- 3.18 Council chose to award 0% discount (Discount D) full charge on properties undergoing renovations (Exemption A) which were previously entitled to a 12 month exemption, or 100% discount.
-The major impact other than increased charges, based upon this change is that as there is no incentive to inform the Council Tax section that a property is undergoing major repairs. - 3.19 Council chose to similarly award a 0% discount (Discount C) full charge on empty properties that had previously been exempt for the first six months that they were empty, or 100% discount.
+- Dwellings) Act 2018 to allow for a charge of 100% on top of the 100% Council Tax already levied. - 3.19 Council chose to award 0% discount (Discount D) full charge on properties undergoing renovations (Exemption A) which were previously entitled to a 12 month exemption, or 100% discount.
+The major impact other than increased charges, based upon this change is that as there is no incentive to inform the Council Tax section that a property is undergoing major repairs. - 3.20 Council chose to similarly award a 0% discount (Discount C) full charge on empty properties that had previously been exempt for the first six months that they were empty, or 100% discount.
 This has received the most negative comments in our contacts.
 Disputes have increased between tenants and landlords as to the date a tenant left the property.
 Previously as there was a six month exemption neither party was immediately liable as Council Tax was not payable and the majority were able to be adequately resolved.
 The charge is levied now from day one and disputes often occur which have to be resolved by Council Tax staff.
-This maximisation of charge is anticipated to raise an additional £2,610,130 in Council Tax during 2017/18. - 3.20 A further issue for landlords is that this immediate charge does not give any opportunity to "turn a property around" for a new tenant to take over without incurring a Council Tax liability.
+This maximisation of charges is anticipated to raise an additional £2,500,000 in Council Tax during 2019/20. - 3.21 A further issue for landlords is that this immediate charge does not give any opportunity to "turn a property around" for a new tenant to take over without incurring a Council Tax liability.
 Landlord representative's state they are denied rental income whilst readying a property for a new tenant but are charged full Council Tax in that time.
 If the Council were to grant a 100% discount for the first month that a property became empty this would clearly alleviate some of the problems mentioned.
-However if this proposal from landlords was implemented then this would cost an estimated £400,000 in lost Council Tax income. - 3.21 The Council similarly resolved to charge the maximum amount of Premium on properties that had been empty for more than two years which is 150%.
-The aim of this was to encourage prompt property re-occupation and discourage properties being held empty by speculators waiting for an increase in values.
-To remove the Premium would cost £603,630 in lost Council Tax income if property eligibility levels in 2017/18 are the same as in the previous year.
+However if this proposal from landlords was implemented then this would cost an estimated £400,000 in lost potential Council Tax income.
+This has not been recommended. - 3.22 The report recommends that the Council uses its powers to charge the maximum amount of Premium on properties that had been empty for more than two years which will be 200%.
+The aim is to encourage prompt property re-occupation and discourage properties being held empty by speculators waiting for an increase in values.
+To remove the Premium would cost £880,000 in lost potential Council Tax income if property eligibility levels in 2019/20 are the same as in the previous year.